cmcfarlane/meta/Reading-List.md

 Manza, Jeff and Christopher Uggen. *Locked Out: Felon Disenfranchisement and American Democracy*.
 Oxford UP, 2006.

+Mbembe, Achille. *On the Postcology*.
+University of California Press, 2001.

+McCarthy, G.E. *Classical Horizons: The Origins of Sociology in Ancient Greece*.
+SUNY Press, 2003.

+Nichols, S. *Sentimental Rules: On the Natural Foundations of Moral Judgment*.
+Oxford UP, 2004.

+Nussbaum, Martha. *Women and Human Development: The Capabilities Approach*.
+Cambridge UP, 2000.

+Nussbaum, Martha. *Upheavals of Thought: The Intelligence of Emotions*.
+Cambridge UP, 2001.

+Nussbaum, Martha. *Hiding from Humanity*.
+Princeton UP, 2004.

+Nussbaum, Martha. *Frontiers of Justice*.
+Belknap, 2006.

 Pettit, Becky. *Invisible Men: Mass Incarceration and the Myth of Black Progress*.
 Russell Sage Foundation, 2012.

 Pierce, Jessica. *The Last Walk: Reflections on Our Pets at the End of Their Lives*.
 University of Chicago Press, 2012.